pcmccollum/pcm-ghost-theme/README.md

-# London
+# PCM

-A custom, image-centric theme for [Ghost](http://github.com/tryghost/ghost/).
+A custom, image-centric theme for [Ghost](http://github.com/tryghost/ghost/) based on London.
 Made for publishers and portfolios with plenty of graphics to show off to the world.
 Completely free and fully responsive, released under the MIT license.

 **Demo: https://london.ghost.io**